Taylor dispersion in arbitrarily shaped axisymmetric channels: Theory

-Advective dispersion can cause the axial variance of the solute zone to decrease as the solute traverses a region where the channel is expanding.
-Such an expanding channel region can be, qualitatively, characterized by a positive and sufficiently large value of $\beta$, a sufficiently large $Pe_a$ (so that axial diffusion does not completely overpower the advective effect), and a sufficiently small value of the axial variance relative to the local channel radius.
+Advective dispersion can cause the axial variance of the solute zone to decrease as the solute travels through a region where the channel is expanding.
+Such an expanding channel region can be, qualitatively, characterized by a positive and sufficiently large value of $\beta$ and a sufficiently large $Pe_a$ (so that molecular diffusion does not completely overpower the advective effect), and a sufficiently large value of the axial variance relative to the local channel radius.
 We here explore this effect.
-Enabled by our analytical approach, we will formulate the boundary between the physical regimes of positive and negative growth of axial variance of the solute.
-To determine the dominant terms on the right-hand side of Equation \ref{eq:var}, we first perform a scaling analysis.
-For this regime analysis, we will consider a geometry that varies with a characteristic length-scale or wavelength $\lambda$ that is significantly greater than the radius $a$.
-Given this, we can evaluate the two ratios associated with the three $\sigma_x^2$-dependent terms as follows:
+Enabled by our analytical approach, we will formulate the boundary between the physical regimes of transient positive and negative growth of axial variance of the solute.
+Rearranging terms in Eq. \ref{eq:var}, we see that